 The Jaybird X4 look nearly identical to the Jaybird X3.
 Even the in-line remote looks the same, but the tips on the earbuds and the stability fins don’t have the honeycomb design.
 They have a sporty look but come in even fewer colors than the X3, which were already less colorful than the previous X2.

-The X4 are more comfortable than the X3.
-The new earbud-like tips do not enter your ear canal as deep (similar to the Freedom 2), and they are a bit more comfortable than most in-ears.
+The X4 are more comfortable than the X3 and Anker SoundCore Liberty Air.
+The new earbud-like tips do not enter your ear canal as deep (similar to the Freedom 2 and the Skullcandy Jib), and they are a bit more comfortable than most in-ears.
 Unfortunately, like most in-ears, they’re not comfortable for everyone and can get fatiguing after long listening sessions.
 On the upside, they come with 2 comply foam tips that people usually find more comfortable.

 The in-line remote of the X4 is pretty much the same as the X3.
 Buttons are easily findable, and feedback is good.
 You get a volume control with track skipping and a basic play/pause button that also answers/ends calls.
 They are rated IPX7, so the in-line remote might be more sweatproof and waterproof than the X3, which is a nice addition considering reports that the X3 remote would stop charging after a few usages.

 The build quality is the same as the X3.
 The cable is flat, and the headphones feel solid enough to survive a few drops without damage.
 They are also rated IPX7, but as of right now, we don’t have any way to test this in our current test bench.
 Unfortunately, the cord management clips were replaced by a cinch that some people don’t seem to like as much.